Reviewers Recommend These 10 Hair Dryers For Frizz-Free, Smooth Locks

 Products to pair when drying your hair:

 The most important thing you can do for yourself when regularly using a hair dryer is to invest in the proper tools, whether combs and brushes or heat protectants.
 Even the best professional blow dryer can’t save you from poor execution.
 You can find a brush designed for wet hair for very reasonable prices; using these will not only help you detangle without pain but will ensure even distribution of product sprayed into your wet locks.
 Always use a pre-blowout spray to protect yourself from heat damage.
 Some sprays even aid the styling process, making it easier for hair to hold its shape.
-If you’re a super regular dryer, make sure that you’re using a moisture rich shampoo and conditioner to nourish your hair between blowouts.
+If you’re a super regular dryer, make sure that you’re using a moisture-rich shampoo and conditioner to nourish your hair between blowouts.
 Finally, if you have curly hair, a dryer that includes a diffuser attachment with a variety of temperature and air-speed settings is essential.

 Hair drying hacks:

 Much to our multi-tasking hearts’ delight, the newly recommended hair dryers that follow can do much more than dry your hair.
 Have you ever selected the cool setting on your dryer to blast freshly painted nails?
-You can also use the same setting to speed up the drying process of your self tanner.
+You can also use the same setting to speed up the drying process of your self-tanner.
 And this one was a revelation to us: break in leather shoes by putting them on and hitting them with the heat from your dryer.
-Stickers and wax on windows and furniture won’t stand a chance when you blow warm air on them from your blow dryer and remove.
-If you have glass or sunglasses that are inexpensive, heating them with the hairdryer will help you effortlessly reshape and reset them.
+Stickers and wax on windows and furniture won’t stand a chance when you blow warm air on them from your blow dryer and remove them.
+If you have glasses or sunglasses that are inexpensive, heating them with the hairdryer will help you effortlessly reshape and reset them.
 And if you’re in a pinch while traveling without an iron, use a hair dryer to remove wrinkles from a garment.
 The uses are nearly endless, which just may help you justify buying a professional hair dryer for a few more bucks.